 WE ARE OFFICIALLY CLOSED FOR SUBMISSIONS.
 Thanks to all who have sent us stories.
-Our Kickstarter is on from April 1 until April 30, 2019.
+Our kickstarter was a great success!
+We really appreciate everyone who supported this fantastic project!

 Do you write words?
 Specifically, do you write English words that band together to form short fiction?
 Are you disabled, identify with disability, manage disability, or use some other way to describe how you relate to your disability or condition?
 If so, this call for submissions might be for you: